EXECUTIVE LEADERSHIP TEAM BIOS

 Christy Wyskiel, Senior Adviser to the President

-Christy Wyskiel is Senior Advisor to the President of Johns Hopkins University on matters of innovation, commercialization, and entrepreneurship.
-In her role, she heads up Johns Hopkins Technology Ventures, which includes technology transfer, the FastForward innovation hubs, and commercial partnerships for the University.
+Christy Wyskiel is Senior Advisor to the President of Johns Hopkins University for Innovation and Entrepreneurship.
+In her role, she is executive director of Johns Hopkins Technology Ventures, which includes technology transfer, the FastForward innovation hubs, and commercial partnerships for the University.

 Prior to joining Johns Hopkins, as an entrepreneur and investor, Wyskiel started, supported and analyzed businesses in health care and life sciences for nearly 20 years.
 She co-founded two Baltimore-based companies with Johns Hopkins faculty members, serving as an executive of both, and has served as a formal and informal advisor to many other startups.
 Prior to that, Christy was a Managing Director at Maverick Capital, a multi billion-dollar investment fund, where she had a long track record of successful healthcare investing in both public and private companies.
 She also served as an institutional investor at T. Rowe Price.

 Christy graduated from Williams College (BA, Economics and German) and the Stern School of Business at New York University (MBA, Accounting and Finance).
 She lives in Baltimore with her husband, two children, and a cat, and in her free time, she enjoys biking, yoga, and golf.

 Steven Kousouris, Executive Director, Technology Transfer

 Steve has a master’s in health science from The Johns Hopkins Bloomberg School of Public Health and an MBA from Loyola University Maryland.

 Helen Montag, Senior Director, Corporate Partnerships